marios/tripleo_ruck_job_tool/README.md

 ./oooci-jobs.sh: Checking if job is in promotion criteria 18:periodic-tripleo-ci-centos-7-ovb-3ctlr_1comp-featureset001-rocky ./oooci-jobs.sh: job NOT IN queens  *** IN rocky CRITERIA https://github.com/rdo-infra/ci-config/blob/master/ci-scripts/dlrnapi_promoter/config/CentOS-7/rocky.ini *** NOT IN stein NOT IN master
-./oooci-jobs.sh: Does it want it in the browser? type y or yes - anything else for no > y ./oooci-jobs.sh: see  firefox
+./oooci-jobs.sh: Open with  firefox? type y or yes - anything else for no > y ./oooci-jobs.sh: see  firefox
 [m@192 tripleo_ruck_job_tool]$